 Some BDCs may also designate some of their distributions as qualified dividends, which are taxed at a lower 15% dividend tax rate.
 How the distributions are treated depends on how the BDC earned the income.
 Interest the BDC earned from loans and preferred stock is taxed at your normal income tax rate, for example, while qualified dividend income from preferred stock will be taxed at the 15% rate.

 Tax benefits aside, business development companies are an often overlooked method of income investing—and a great place to find high yields, sometimes as high as 15%.
-In the current market climate, high yields can be a nice buffer against frequent share-price fluctuations.
+In the current market climate, high yields can be a nice buffer against a possible looming correction.

 For a full list of business development companies, and which ones have the highest yields, click here.